FelixAwoyale/Smart-facial-recognition-system/README.md

 # Smart-facial-recognition-system
-using, python, dlib, opencv and mongo db
+using, python, dlib, opencv and postgre sql